 At Wirehive we take culture very seriously so after our previous Information and Security Manager left in October 2018, the search for the right person left the position vacant until the end of April 2019.

 April 2019, I started!
 I have been involved in implementing and maintaining business management systems for about four years now.
 Predominantly ISO 9001, 27001 and 14001.
-I have worked for a variety of organisations including an international leader and manufacturer of medical devices, e-cigarette company and even a political party.
+I have worked for a variety of organisations including an international leader and manufacturer of medical devices, an e-cigarette company and even a political party.

 Although a varied background my approach has remained consistent - ensuring that any management system not only allows an organisation to meet statutory and regulatory requirements but fits the culture and needs of the business, whilst still upholding the principles that make ISO standards internationally recognised.